 Section 600-1.10 Staffing

 A CCBHC shall continuously have an adequate number and appropriate mix of staff to carry out the objectives of the CCBHC program, as informed by the CNA, and to assure the outcomes of the program including any Designated Collaborating Organizations (DCOs) that deliver services under arrangement with the CCBHC.
 The provider shall have a staffing plan that documents the staff qualifications, including training, clinical experience with providing behavioral health care across the lifespan, and supervisory experience in a clinical setting, the assignment of staff to the CCBHC Main site and any approved CCBHC additional sites, and the supervisory relationships among the staff.
 The plan shall also detail any proposed use of students, non-licensed staff, or other CCBHC staff and their supervision and oversight.
-Such plan shall be subject to review and approval by the Offices at the time of issuance or renewal of the program's operating certificate, and shall demonstrate sufficient coverage by qualified psychiatrists and medical staff to meet the needs of the individuals enrolled in the CCBHC.
+The staffing plan shall be subject to review and approval by OMH and OASAS at the time of issuance or renewal of the program's operating certificate, and shall demonstrate sufficient coverage by qualified psychiatrists and medical staff to meet the needs of the individuals enrolled in the CCBHC.

-The following individuals may provide CCBHC services:
+The following staff may provide CCBHC services:

-Professional Staff within their defined scopes of practice or as otherwise permitted by law;
+Professional staff within their defined scopes of practice or as otherwise permitted by law.

-Licensed Practitioners of the Healing Arts (LPHA) within their defined scopes of practice or as otherwise permitted by law;
+Licensed practitioners of the healing arts (LPHA) within their defined scopes of practice or as otherwise permitted by law.

-Certified or provisionally certified Peer Specialists, Credentialed or provisionally credentialed Family Peer Advocates, and Credentialed or provisionally credentialed Youth Peer Advocates, Certified or provisionally certified Recovery Peer Advocates (CRPA);
+Certified or provisionally certified peer specialists, credentialed or provisionally credentialed family peer advocates, and credentialed or provisionally credentialed youth peer advocates, certified or provisionally certified recovery peer advocates (CRPA).

-Students, provided they are participating in a program approved by the New York State Education Department that leads to a degree or license in one of the CCBHC program's professional disciplines, including Professional Staff as defined in this Subpart, and in accordance with the following:
+Students, provided they are participating in a program approved by the New York State Education Department that leads to a degree or license in one of the CCBHC program's professional disciplines, including professional staff as defined in this Subpart, and in accordance with the following:

-Students must be supervised and evaluated according to a signed agreement between the CCBHC program provider and a New York State Education Department-approved educational program, and pursuant to the CCBHC program provider's policies and procedures for student placements and clinical supervision; and
+students must be supervised and evaluated according to a signed agreement between the CCBHC program provider and a New York State Education Department-approved educational program, and pursuant to the CCBHC program provider's policies and procedures for student placements and clinical supervision; and

-Students must be part of a staffing plan that is approved by the Offices.
+students must be part of a staffing plan that is approved by OMH and OASAS.

-Other CCBHC staff supervised by Professional Staff.
+Other CCBHC staff supervised by professional staff.

-All prospective employees, contractors and volunteers of CCBHCs certified pursuant to Article 36 of the Mental Hygiene Law and this Subpart who have the potential for, or may be permitted to have, regular and substantial unsupervised or unrestricted contact with individuals receiving services shall submit to a criminal history information review.
-Criminal history information reviews required pursuant to Sections 19.20, 19.20a and 31.35 of the Mental Hygiene Law, Sections 424-a and 495 of the Social Services Law, and 14 NYCRR 550 and 805, shall be conducted in accordance with such laws and regulations and any guidance issued by the Offices.
+All prospective employees, contractors and volunteers of CCBHCs certified pursuant to article 36 of the Mental Hygiene Law and this Subpart who have the potential for, or may be permitted to have, regular and substantial unsupervised or unrestricted contact with individuals receiving services shall submit to a criminal history information review.
+Criminal history information reviews required pursuant to sections 19.20, 19.20a and 31.35 of the Mental Hygiene Law, sections 424-a and 495 of the Social Services Law, and Parts 550 and 805 of this Title, shall be conducted in accordance with such laws and regulations and any guidance issued by OMH and OASAS.
 All staff with the potential for regular and substantial contact with individuals receiving services in performance of their duties shall submit to clearance by the New York Statewide Central Register of Child Abuse and Maltreatment.
 Staff who have not been screened by the New York Statewide Central Register of Child Abuse and Maltreatment shall not perform duties requiring contact with individuals receiving services unless there is another staff member present.

-The Offices may approve other qualified staff, as appropriate including but not limited to Targeted Case Management (TCM) Case Managers, Psychiatric Rehabilitation Services (PRS) Staff, and staff trained in Intensive Community-Based Behavioral Health Care for Members of the Armed Forces and Veterans.
+OMH and OASAS may approve other qualified staff, as appropriate including but not limited to targeted case management (TCM) case managers, psychiatric rehabilitation services (PRS) staff, and staff trained in Intensive Community-Based Behavioral Health Care for members of the Armed Forces and veterans.